MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/storage/New-Partition.md

 PS C:\> New-Partition -DiskNumber 0 -Size 100GB -MbrType IFS -IsActive
 ```

-This example creates a new Windows/system partition on MBR disk 0 with size 100GB.
+This example creates a new Windows/system partition on MBR disk 0 with a size of 100 GB.

 ## PARAMETERS